 for .NET and .NET Core

-The Raincode COBOL compiler supports IBM Mainframe COBOL syntax, data types and behavior.
+The Raincode COBOL compiler supports IBM Mainframe COBOL syntax, data types, and behavior.

-Applications can be migrated seamlessly and the Visual Studio® 2017 plug-in provides a comfortable and productive development environment.
+Applications can be migrated seamlessly, and the Visual Studio® 2017 plug-in provides a comfortable and productive development environment.

-Generates thread-safe, 100% managed code for .NET 4.5.1 and beyond
+Generates thread-safe, 100% managed code for .NET 4.5.1 and beyond.

-Support for all COBOL data types, with mainframe memory representation
+Support for all COBOL data types, with mainframe memory representation.

-Smooth integration with the Raincode ASM370 compiler
+Seamless integration with the Raincode PL/I, and Raincode ASM370 compilers.

-Support for static or dynamic SQL, targeting DB2® (through Microsoft’s HIS®) and SQL Server®
+Support for static or dynamic SQL, targeting DB2® (through Microsoft’s HIS®) and SQL Server®.